robertnurnberg/caissatrack/Readme.md

 ## Progress

-The following graph attempts to measure the progress cdb makes in exploring and evaluating the positions in `caissa_sorted_100000.epd`.\
+The following graphs attempt to measure the progress cdb makes in exploring and evaluating the positions in `caissa_sorted_100000.epd`.\
-It plots the evolutions in time of the two (daily) indicators
+They plot the evolutions in time of the two (daily) indicators
 ```math
 E = \frac{1}{N} \sum_i \left(\min\{\frac{|e_i|}{100},2\} - 1\right)^2
 \qquad \text{and} \qquad